-Save Money by Increasing Attic Insulation in Richmond
+Save Money with Attic Insulation Installation in Richmond

 Having the proper amount of insulation in your attic can make your Richmond home more comfortable all year long.
 Increased energy efficiency could also help you save money on utility bills.

 Do you have the proper amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. don’t have enough insulation.
 If every home in the country was properly insulated to current building code, the Boston University School of Public Health determined it would cut electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes each year!

 Does My Home Have Enough Attic Insulation?

 You can assess existing insulation to determine if you have enough in your attic.
-If it’s lower than 7” deep, your home is lacks enough insulation.
+If it’s lower than 7” deep, your Richmond home is lacks enough insulation.
 In Richmond, 16-18” deep is recommended.

 Additionally, if your home is more than 10 years old, you’ll likely need increased attic insulation in your Richmond home.

 Building up your insulation levels could positively change your energy bills, saving you up to 20 percent.** It can supply a vapor barrier against humidity, stop air leaks and may limit wear and tear on your HVAC system.

 Types of Attic Insulation